SachinSAgrawal/Settings/README.md

 If you find any, feel free to open up a new issue or even better, create a pull request fixing it.

 #### Known
-- [ ] Toggles may reset themselves when scrolling all the way down within the popover.
+- [ ] Toggles may reset themselves when scrolling within the settings page.
+- [ ] Some icons may not render correctly within the settings page.
+- [ ] The Apple Intelligence & Siri section icon might not render correctly.
+- [ ] All icons might not switch between light and dark mode immediately.

 #### Resolved
 - [x] There is no Bluetooth SF symbol.
 Fixed by using a custom one.